ajeyanayk/Learning_and_Documentation/general_computer_concepts/01_computer_programming_languages.md

+<h1 align="center">Computer Programming Languages</h1>

-### Programming languages are the languages which designed to communicate the instruction to the machine.
+Programming languages are the languages which designed to communicate the instruction to the machine.

-There are three kind of programming languages
+**There are three kind of programming languages**

 1. **Machine Level Languages (Low Level Languages)** These are the languages which machine understands in the form of 0 or 1.
 In older days we need to give input  in the form of 0 or 1 so that machine understands.